Vatsav14/CSC-210-Spring2020/README.md

 # CSC-210-Spring2020
 Contains all the code for CSc 210: Introduction to Software Development.
 Taken in Spring 2020.
+All the code for the programs are in the src files for each of the assigments.
+The documents should also contain the assignment spec as a pdf.

 Language Used: JAVA

 Key concepts learnt:
 - Iterative Development
+- Long term project workflow
 - Inheritance
 - Polymorphism
 - Object Oriented Programming (Classes and Objects)